d-Rickyy-b/node-red-contrib-ffpass/README.md

 Doesn't take any input.
 Runs the `lock` command and hence stops the engine.
 The output of the command will be written back to `msg.payload`.

 ## ⚠ Important note
-ffpass needs at least Node 12.x because it uses the [fromEntries()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/fromEntries) method.
-Hence this module currently doesn't work with any earlier Node version.
+This module needs at least Node 14.x to run.
+Make sure your Node-Red is up to date and runs on a node version >=14.